Giuseppe Sciortino: Parti Québécois

 Sciortino later left the NDP and affiliated with the Quebec sovereigntist Parti Québécois (PQ), serving on its national executive.
 The PQ has traditionally had only limited support among Quebec's cultural communities, and Sciortino was one of its most prominent members from the Italian community.
 In 1992, he wrote a public letter defending PQ against charges that it was based around a narrow ethnic nationalism.
 The following year, he called for a "new linguistic agreement" that would protect the spirit of Quebec's Charter of the French Language while also recognizing the concerns of other linguistic communities.

 In the buildup to the 1994 provincial election, Sciortino sought the PQ nomination for the east-end Montreal seat of Mercier.
 His candidacy was widely regarded as an important development for the PQ in building a support base among non-francophone voters.
 Sciortino initially won the nomination in a close contest over Robert Perreault, but the result was annulled due to voting irregularities.
+The first round of balloting at the first nomination meeting saw Perreault receive 245 votes, compared with 114 for Sciortino, 89 for retired civil servant Claude Bernard, and 71 for Jean-Louis Hérivault.
+Perreault's opponents joined forces, and Sciortino was elected by fourteen votes on the second ballot.
+The results were annulled when it was discovered that at least fifteen of Bernard's supporters had given improper addresses.
 Despite receiving an endorsement from party leader Jacques Parizeau, Sciortino was defeated by Perreault at a second meeting.
 The nomination contest was very divisive; Sciortino has said that Perreault's supporters smeared him as a communist and attacked him on the basis of his ethnic background.

-The PQ won a majority government in the 1994 provincial election, and Sciortino initially remained a member of the party's executive.
+The PQ won a majority government in the 1994 provincial election and Sciortino initially remained a member of the party's executive.
 He supported the sovereigntist option in the 1995 Quebec referendum and, after its narrow defeat, acknowledged that the PQ's outreach efforts to minority communities had not been successful.
 He resigned from the PQ executive in April 1996 and largely withdrew from party activities after this time.

 On the night of the 1995 referendum, PQ premier Jacques Parizeau delivered a speech that blamed the sovereigntist defeat on "money and the ethnic vote."
 Sciortino later described this as a "wretched phrase ... pointless, and objectively false" and "not what one would expect from a statesman, from a democrat, as many, myself included, consider or considered Jacques Parizeau to be."